hargoniX/master/thesis/thesis.typ

 For answering *RQ1* and *RQ3*, I run Chako against the already proven theorem statements.
 Given that all of these statements are known to be true, any counterexample reported is guaranteed to be a false one.
-Furthermore, every theorem that Chako fails to encode is guaranteed to be a well-typed Lean expression and thus likely fails because it is outside of Chako's fragment.
+Furthermore, every theorem that Chako fails to encode is guaranteed to be a well-typed Lean expression and thus fails because it is outside of Chako's fragment.

 For answering *RQ2*, I follow the evaluation approach of Nitpick and previous Isabelle counterexample finding tools: Taking correct theorem statements and mutating them in hopes of creating false ones for running counterexample search on.
 Unlike in Isabelle, swapping out constants or removing assumptions can make a
 Lean theorem no longer type-check due to dependent types.
 Because of this, I adapted a slightly different approach to mutation.
-For each theorem I generate variants of the theorem with:
+For each theorem I generate variants of the theorem with individual assumptions removed, logical and relation connectives swapped with others, and variables replaced with other variables of the same type.
-- individual assumptions removed
-- connectives such as `∧` swapped with `↔` and predicates such as `<` swapped with `>`
-- variables replaced with other variables of the same type

 Each of these mutations can potentially make the statement no longer type check.
 Thus, every candidate mutant also gets type checked and only inserted into the benchmark suite if it is type correct.
 Overall this process was able to derive #perf_num_total mutants from the original data set.

 Note that this mutation procedure does not exclusively produce false statements due to symmetries or inconsistent assumptions in the original theorems.
+For example, the theorem `Nat.mul_ne_zero` with the original statement $n != 0 -> m != 0 -> n dot m != 0$ can be mutated to a statement such as
+$n != 0 -> m != 0 -> n dot n != 0$ which is still true.
+Despite this, the vast majority of mutants
-Despite this, the vast majority is going to be false and thus amenable to counterexample search.
+is going to be false and thus amenable to counterexample search.

 Both of these experiments were run on a 13th Gen Intel(R) Core(TM) i7-1360P CPU with 32 GB of RAM.
 I used Lean #link("https://github.com/leanprover/lean4/releases/tag/v4.24.1", [4.24.1]),